OValery16/TransferCL/README.md

 ## 8. To get in contact

-Just create issues, in GitHub, in the top right of this page.
-Don't worry about whether you think your issue sounds silly or anything.
-The more feedback, the better!
+Just create issues (in GitHub) in the top right of this page.
+Don't worry about whether you think your issue sounds unimportant or trivial.
+The more feedback we can get, the better!

 ## 9. Contribute

 If you are interestered in this project, feel free to contact me.